07gh/digit_recognition/logistic_regression/readme.txt

 calc_odds.m is a helper function for classify_logistic_regression.m It calculates the odds for the given class for the given observation
 Inputs:
-	x -- Observation to calculate disciminant function for.
+	x -- Observation to calculate odds for.
 One row in X from classify_logistic_regression.m beta -- Same as logistic_regression.m

 Outputs: